Trends

 Does the proportion of people with disability who completed Year 12 vary by severity of disability?

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent), grouped by disability severity.
-In 2018, the proportion of people with disability who had completed Year 12 was 41% for people with severe or profound disability and 47% for people with other disability status.
+In 2022, 51% of people with severe or profound disability had completed Year 12, compared with 60% for people with other disability status.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview